Nonconvex Matrix Completion with Linearly Parameterized Factors: Introduction

-This optimization is obviously nonconvex, so standard optimization methods, such as gradient descents, may be attracted to some local minimum.
-A series of works in the literature, such as \citet{ge2016matrix, ge2017no, chen2017memory}, aimed to understand the nonconvex geometry of \eqref{eq:obj_rect}.
-In particular, people are interested in figuring out the conditions on the ground-truth low rank matrix $\mtx{M}^\star$ as well as the sampling rate of $\Omega$, under which any local minimum $(\widehat{\mtx{X}}, \widehat{\mtx{Y}})$ of \eqref{eq:obj_rect} leads to an accurate estimate of $\mtx{M}^\star$ through $\widehat{\mtx{M}} = \widehat{\mtx{X}}\widehat{\mtx{Y}}^\top$.
-For example, in the noiseless case where $\mtx{N}=\mtx{0}$, if $\mtx{M}^\star$ is a rank-$r$ well-conditioned matrix, its eigenspace incoherence parameter \citep{candes2009exact} is well-bounded, and the sampling rate satisfies $p\gtrsim (r^2 \log n)/n$, then it was shown in \cite{chen2017memory} that any local minimum of \eqref{eq:obj_rect} gives $\widehat{\mtx{X}}\widehat{\mtx{Y}}^\top = \mtx{M}^*$, i.e., there is no spurious local minimum.
-This result strengthened those in \citet{ge2016matrix, ge2017no}.
+Due to nonconvexity, standard methods such as gradient descent may converge to a local minimum of the above objective function.
+A series of papers in the literature including \citet{ge2016matrix, ge2017no} and \cite{chen2017memory} intend to understand the nonconvex geometry of \eqref{eq:obj_rect}.
+In particular, they focus on figuring out sufficient conditions for the ground-truth low rank matrix $\mtx{M}^\star$ as well as the size and pattern of $\Omega$, under which any local minimum $(\widehat{\mtx{X}}, \widehat{\mtx{Y}})$ of \eqref{eq:obj_rect} leads to an accurate estimate of $\mtx{M}^\star$ by $\widehat{\mtx{M}} = \widehat{\mtx{X}}\widehat{\mtx{Y}}^\top$.
+For example, in the noiseless case where the noise matrix $\mtx{N}=\mtx{0}$, if $\mtx{M}^\star$ is a rank-$r$ well-conditioned positive semidefinite matrix and its eigenspace incoherence parameter defined in \cite{candes2009exact} is well-bounded, then it has been shown in \cite{chen2017memory} that with high probability, any local minimum of the PSD analog of \eqref{eq:obj_rect} yields exact low-rank recovery, i.e., there is no spurious local minimum, provided that the sampling pattern is i.i.d.~and the sampling rate satisfies $p\gtrsim (r^2 \log n)/n$.

-In practice, additional structures beyond low-rankness have been employed to improve efficiency and to reduce sample complexity for matrix completion.
-In collaborative filtering, for instance, side information about items and individuals has been used in the literature as subspace constraints for the matrix to complete \citep{Xu2013, yi2013semi, chen2015incoherence, eftekhari2018weighted, JainInductive, 10.1145/2939672.2939809}.
-Another example is pairwise ranking, where skew-symmetric structures are imposed in the implementation of matrix completion \citep{JLYY2011}; see, also, \cite{Gleich2011rank} and \cite{chatterjee2015matrix}.
+The goal of the present paper is to extend the nonconvex matrix completion objective \eqref{eq:obj_rect} as well as its geometric analysis to cases in which prior information on the low-rank matrix is known and explored.
+Two examples are subspace-constrained and skew-symmetric matrix completions.
+We aim to understand how to adapt the nonconvex objective \eqref{eq:obj_rect} to such cases with prior information, how to conduct corresponding geometrical analysis, and how to build a uniform framework to incorporate both cases as specific examples.